 This feature is only defined when the decision tree model is chosen as base learner (booster in {gbtree, dart}).
 It is not defined for other base learner types, such as linear learners (booster=gblinear).

-fmap (str or os.PathLike (optional)) - The name of feature map file.
+fmap (str | PathLike) - The name of feature map file.

 DataFrame

 update(dtrain, iteration, fobj=None)

 Update for one iteration, with objective function calculated internally.
 This function should not be called directly by users.